Identifying Black Holes Through Space Telescopes and Deep Learning: APPENDIX

 Each output image in section~\ref{sec:simulation} is of size $3072\times3072$, exactly the pixel number of CCD.
 It is subsequently compressed to size $1024\times1024$.
-The reason for not using the 1024-size image directly is that due to the short UV wavelength, the continuum spectrum of the PSF will show a very sharp peak, and if the input image is small, the sampling interval will be too large during sampling, resulting in sampling distortion.
+The reason for not using the $1024\times1024$ image directly is that due to the short UV wavelength, the continuum spectrum of the PSF will show a very sharp peak, and if the input image is small, the sampling interval will be too large during sampling, resulting in sampling distortion.
 After testing, the size of $3072\times3072$ is just enough to meet the requirements, see Fig.~\ref{fig:telescope} (b).

-The example is shown in Table~\ref{tab:labels} and Fig.~\ref{fig:labels}, where the first line of the table indicates that there is a bounding circle for the black hole in the coordinate (0.43, 0.83) and radius 0.016, each value relative to the whole image (``1" accounts for black holes and ``2" accounts for stellar).
+The example of labels for the detection model is shown in Table~\ref{tab:labels}, where the first line of the table indicates that there is a bounding circle for the black hole in the coordinate (0.43, 0.83) and radius 0.016, each value relative to the whole image. (``1" accounts for black holes and ``0" accounts for star.)

 Since we have changed the original bounding boxes of the YOLO model to bounding circles, recalculation of IoU is needed.
-Find the distance between the centers of two circles $d$.
+First, find the distance between the centers of two circles $d$.
 Check for three conditions: If $d>r_1+r_2$, the circles do not intersect.
 If $d \leq|r_1-r_2|$, one circle is completely inside the other.
 Otherwise, the circles intersect, and you need to calculate the area of intersection.
 The area of intersection $\left(A_{\text {intersection }}\right)$ :